Instinct-AI/Xerxes/README.md

 - Fast and efficient coding, with the ability to generate high-quality code snippets
 - Friendly and approachable demeanor, with a focus on providing clear and concise explanations

-## How to Use Me

-Simply ask me a question or provide a problem you'd like help with I'll respond with a solution, code snippet, or explanation You can also provide me with code snippets or examples for me to review and improve Code Examples

-If you'd like to contribute to my development, please feel free to submit a pull request with any improvements or bug fixes
-Please follow the standard GitHub formatting guidelines for code contributions

 ## License

-I'm licensed under the Apache 2.0 license, which means you're free to use, modify, and distribute my code as you see fit Contact
+Xerxes licensed under the Apache 2.0 license, which means you're free to use, modify, and distribute my code as you see fit

-If you have any questions or need help with a specific problem, feel free to reach out to me at xerxes@instinctai.ai You can also follow me on GitHub for updates and new features
+Contact

 ## Acknowledgments

-I'd like to thank the InstinctAI team for developing and maintaining me I'd also like to thank the open-source community for providing the foundation for my development
+I'd like to thank the InstinctAI team for developing and maintaining.

+I'd also like to thank the open-source community for providing the foundation for development.

+I'd like to thank Google [TRC](https://sites.research.google/trc/about/) for Providing and sponsoring the Project.